Hawxy/Ocsf.Net/README.md

 ## Design notes

-- **Timestamps**: (`timestamp_t`) are epoch milliseconds on the wire; the `OcsfTimestamp` struct converts implicitly to/from `long` and `DateTimeOffset`.
+- **Timestamps** (`timestamp_t`) are epoch milliseconds.
+The `OcsfTimestamp` struct converts implicitly to/from `long` and `DateTimeOffset`.
-- **Enums**: integer-coded schema enums become C# enums per class/object (`AuthenticationActivityId`, `UserTypeId`, ...) since OCSF classes extend enum value sets individually.
+- **Enums** integer-coded schema enums become C# enums per class/object (`AuthenticationActivityId`, `UserTypeId`, ...) since OCSF classes extend enum value sets individually.
 String-coded enums stay `string`.
-- **Sibling-aware setters**: every non-array enum attribute with a sibling label gets a generated `Set*` helper (`SetStatus(id)`, `user.SetType(id)`, ...) that assigns the enum and defaults the sibling label to the schema caption, per the spec's "both should be populated" guidance; pass an explicit label for source-specific values, which the spec requires for `Other (99)`. `SetActivity` additionally recomputes `type_uid` and `type_name` (`"Class Caption: Activity Caption"`).
+- **Sibling-aware setters** every non-array enum attribute with a sibling label gets a generated `Set*` helper (`SetStatus(id)`, `user.SetType(id)`, ...) that assigns the enum and defaults the sibling label to the schema caption, as "both should be populated" per the spec.
+  Pass an explicit label for source-specific values, which the spec requires for `Other (99)`. `SetActivity` additionally recomputes `type_uid` and `type_name` (`"Class Caption: Activity Caption"`).
 Every enum also gets a `Caption()` extension.
-- **Producer responsibilities not automated**:
-  `metadata.version`, `Unknown (0)` defaults for unpopulatable required enums, and populating the `observables` array..
+- **Producer responsibilities are not automated** `metadata.version` and populating the `observables` array are left to the producer.
-- **Profiles**: are pre-merged into classes by the schema export.
+- **Profiles** are pre-merged into classes by the schema export.
 Profile-sourced properties are ordinary optional properties.
 This includes the `linux/linux_users` and `macos/macos_users` extension profiles, which add `Auid`, `Egid`, `Euid`, and `Group` to `Process` when `metadata.profiles` declares one of those profiles.
-- **Deprecated**: classes and attributes are generated with `[Obsolete]` so consumers can still read events from older producers.
+- **Deprecated** classes and attributes are generated with `[Obsolete]` so consumers can still read events from older producers.

 ## Extensions

 OCSF platform extensions are generated as first-class types into the same namespaces as core.
-The `win` extension is the only one that defines entities, with type names being prefixed with the extension name unless the schema namealready starts with it:
+The `win` extension is the only one that defines entities, with type names being prefixed with the extension name unless the schema name already starts with it:

 | Schema key | CLR type | class_uid |
 |---|---|---|